Understanding your CP06/CP06A notice | Internal Revenue Service

 Contact the Health Insurance Marketplace for an original or a corrected statement.

-We'll disallow the PTC and send you an examination report showing the proposed changes to your tax return.
+We'll disallow the PTC and send you a report showing the proposed changes to your tax return.

-Contact us at the number listed on the top right corner of your notice.
+Contact us at the number listed on your notice.
 You can also refer to the IRS identity theft resource page for more information.

-Yes, you should continue to file all required tax returns before the due date to avoid additional penalties and interest.
+Yes, continue to file all required tax returns before the due date to avoid additional penalties and interest.

 Tips for next year

 Notify the Health Insurance Marketplace about changes in circumstances, such as income and family size changes.
-Those changes allow the Marketplace to update the information used to determine your expected amount of the PTC and adjust any advance payment amount.
+This allows the Marketplace to update the information used to determine your expected amount of the PTC and adjust any advance payment amount.

 Consider filing your taxes electronically.
 Filing online can help you avoid mistakes and find credits and deductions that you may qualify for.
 In many cases you can file for free.
 Learn more about e-file.